- Playground with shade sails

 Dogs are not permitted off leash.
 Penalties apply.

 Parking restrictions apply in the surrounding roads and streets.
-Please check the parking signs for full details or call ASSIST on 03 9209 6777 for specific parking information.
+For specific parking information, please check the parking signs for full details or contact us.

 Heritage listed Catani Gardens is named after its Italian born designer, Carlo Catani, a prominent landscape designer in the late 19th century.
 The original 1910 lava rock wall encloses the park on the west boundary, extending from the edge of the Gardens along the southwest boundary and past the Royal Melbourne Yacht Squadron.
 It incorporates a number of openings into the Gardens and onto Pier Road for access to the beach.